Afro Samurai

 Afro Samurai (アフロサムライ, Afuro Samurai) is a Japanese seinen dōjinshi manga series written and illustrated by manga artist Takashi Okazaki.
 It was originally serialized irregularly in the avant-garde dōjinshi manga magazine Nou Nou Hau from November 1998 to September 2002.
-Inspired by Okazaki's love of soul and hip hop music and American media, it follows the life of Afro Samurai who witnessed his father, Rokutaro (owner of the No. 1 headband) killed by a male gunslinger named Justice (owner of the No. 2 headband) while he was a child.
-As an adult, Afro sets off to kill Justice and avenge his father.
+Inspired by Okazaki's love of hip hop and soul music, it follows the life of Afro Samurai, whose father and the owner of the No. 1 headband, was killed by a gunslinger and the owner of the No. 2 headband.
+Afro sets on a journey for revenge.